rupeshtiwari/rupeshtiwari.github.io/_posts/2022-06-18-guideline-to-become-senior-developer.md

 If you are doing 2 week sprint.
 Then don't take 3 point stories more than once.

-## How are you implementing Features in sprint.
+## How are you implementing Features in sprint?

 Take business requirement as feature.
 Create Feature in Team foundation or any tool you are using.
 Then within the feature you can start creating stories.
 Story can be pure technical if you want to setup some framework or environment etc. Story could be tangible where business user can see something.
 However, keep your feature very thin focused on one thing.